Skip to content

 • Enterprise connections

-MS Entra ID (SAML) enterprise connection
+Microsoft Entra ID enterprise connection (SAML)

 Kinde supports the use of Microsoft Entra ID (SAML) as an enterprise-level authentication method.
 This service used to be Azure AD.